Bollampalli-Sindhu/B-Tree-Implementation/README.md

 # B+ Tree Implementation
-- implementation of B+ tree in python to handle following types of queries.
+Implementation of B+ tree in python to handle following types of queries.
 a.
 INSERT X - insert X into the B+ tree
 b.
 FIND X - print YES if X is already inserted, else NO
 c.
 COUNT X - print number of occurrences of X in B+tree